Why long-form content rules the web

 Put simply, long form means a longer, more considered piece of content that has taken time and effort to produce.
 Long-form doesn’t have to mean boring or rambling though.
 In fact, the power of a good long form article is that it only contains information that’s highly useful to your reader.
 It’s a waffle-free entity.
 It’s well researched.
 And it’s bursting with juicy, authoritative facts.
 Sounds irresistible, doesn’t it?

 Why long form rules

 Long form is in fact what we used to value before the web came along and made everything so…rushed.
-With this rush to churn out reams of content came the inevitable decline in quality and substance.
+With this dash to churn out reams of content came the inevitable decline in quality and substance.
 And this is something people are finally getting tired of.
-Many of us are yearning for content we can truly learn from and digest.
-Content that isn’t full of fluff and hasn’t been hastily banged out.
-Readers aren’t the only people who want this content, either.
+Many of us are yearning for content we can truly learn from and digest; content that isn’t full of fluff and hasn’t been hastily banged out.
+And readers aren’t the only people who want this content.
 Search engines want to rank it highly, with the assumption that longer content is more comprehensive and therefore of a higher quality.
 In short, long form content is win-win for everyone.

 Some tips for embarking on long form content